wndxwilson/algoHashing/README.md

 ## 4 Conclusion

-Linear probing can create large primary clusters which can in turn create large primary clusters.
-This increases the run time for the find/ insert operations
+Linear probing can create large primary clusters which can in turn increase the run time for the find/insert operations.

-In order for us to reduce primary clusters, we can implement
+In order for us to reduce primary clusters, we can implement:

 (hash(key) + 1 * d ) % m